 The above are sometimes referred to as the three aims of the general equality duty.

 In order to meet the three aims and also as part of the Public Sector Equality Duty (PSED), the Council by law has Specific Duties to:

 Top of page

-The council has a discriminatory incidents reporting process.
-A discriminatory incident is any:
+The council has a hate incidents reporting process.
+A hate incident is defined as any:

-This is a very broad definition and means that if an incident is thought to be discrimination by (for instance):
+This is a very broad definition and means that if an incident is thought to be a hate incident by (for instance):

 - the victim